 Splitsville is a branching narrative, an interactive streaming or online documentary that puts viewers into the shoes of people going through financial abuse in a breakup, as every decision they make affects not only the future choices they’ll have, but what life post-separation can look like.

-We follow three dramatized characters – Maggie, Aditi and Christine – all drawn from real, lived, composite experiences, helping maximise story and maintain anonymity.
+We follow three dramatized characters – Lauren, Aditi and Christine – all drawn from real, lived, composite experiences, helping maximise story and maintain anonymity.
 Their scenarios lead to interviews with survivor-advocates, family lawyers, psychologists, doctors, social workers, contextualising the ecosystem and the harrowing nuance of navigating the end of a relationship legally, socially and economically.

 Splitsville will explore the systemic barriers of family court, the ATO and Centrelink, the under-resourcing of legal aid, social housing and women’s shelters, and the psychological impact of financial abuse and disparate gendered expectations around marriage and parenthood.